-The previous expressions show that the aggregate price level needs to fall over time as it is a weighted average of the two falling prices in each industry.
+The previous expressions show that the aggregate price level needs to fall over time.
 The reason why the possibility of a rising aggregate price is ruled out lies in the fact that, as is usual in expanding variety models, real consumption must grow in the anchor economy.
 This means that aggregate prices must fall relative to expenditure in N.